Yangr116/ScalableViT/object_detection/README.md

 | ScalableViT-B | ImageNet-1K | 3x      | 94.9       | 349      | 48.9     | 43.6     |

 ### Training
-To train the RetinaNet and Mask R-CNN using ScalableViT-S,B,L as backbone on COCO2017, please run below code under the `detection` folder:
+To train the RetinaNet and Mask R-CNN using ScalableViT-S,B,L as backbone on COCO2017, please run below code under the `object_detection` folder:
 ```shell
  bash dist_train.sh configs/${config_file} 8
 ```
 where the `${config_file}` is the config file saved in the `configs`, including 10 files.
 ### Evaluation
-To evaluate the mAP of the RetinaNet and Mask R-CNN using ScalableViT-S,B,L as backbone on COCO2017, please run below code under the `detection` folder:
+To evaluate the mAP of the RetinaNet and Mask R-CNN using ScalableViT-S,B,L as backbone on COCO2017, please run below code under the `object_detection` folder:
 ```shell
 bash dist_test.sh configs/${config_file} ${checkpoint_file} 8 --eval mAP
 ```